TheLostLeo/FlagRush/README.md

 Make sure your EC2 Security Group allows:
 - Port 22 (SSH) - for server access
 - Port 5000 (Custom TCP) - for the Flask application
-- Port 3306 (MySQL) - if connecting to RDS from your local machine
+- Port 5432 (PostgreSQL) - if connecting to RDS from your local machine

 ## Running in Background (Optional)